litmuschaos/litmus-docs/website/docs/user-guides/chaoscenter-oauth-dex-installation.md

 ---
 id: chaoscenter-oauth-dex-installation
-title: ChaosCenter with OAuth2 Login Support
+title: ChaosCenter with OAuth2 login support
-sidebar_label: OAuth2 Support using Dex
+sidebar_label: OAuth2 support using Dex
 ---

 ---

-# Prerequisites
+## Prerequisites

-Before deploying LitmusChaos, make sure the following items are there
+Before deploying LitmusChaos, make sure the following items are there:

 - Kubernetes 1.17 or later

 - A Persistent volume of 20GB

   :::note
-  Recommend to have a Persistent volume(PV) of 20GB, You can start with 1GB for test purposes as well.
-This PV is used as persistent storage to store the chaos config and chaos-metrics in the Portal.
-By default, litmus install would use the default storage class to allocate the PV.
-Provide this value
+  Although it is recommended to have a Persistent Volume(PV) of 20GB, you can start with 1GB for test purposes as well.
+This PV is used as persistent storage to store the chaos config and chaos-metrics in ChaosCenter.
+By default, Litmus would use the default storage class to allocate the PV.
   :::

 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)